emmett-framework/emmett/docs/dal/operations.md

 As soon as you have rows in your tables, you need to query them to fetch the data you want. weppy provides a very efficient way to write queries using python language, since you will use your model fields and their methods.

 But, before we proceed learning the syntax to make queries, we have to understand the main principle behind weppy querying: the sets.
 Every time you work with the database to filter data, you're actually using a `Set` of rows corresponding to your query.
-The `Set` class is fundamental in weppy and allows you to make all the operations we will see in the next paragraphs on the records corresponding to your query.
+The `Set` class is fundamental in weppy and allows you to make all the operations on the records corresponding to your query, as we will see in the next paragraphs .

 So, how you make queries on your database?
 Let's say, for example, that you have a table containing events, defined by the model: